fortanix/sdkms-plugin-library/azure-hsm/README.md

 ### create and copy operation

 Create operation will create an RSA key in Fortanix DSM and import it in Azure key vault.
-Copy operation will take an existing RSA key in Fortanix DSM and import it into Azure Key vault
+Copy operation will take an existing RSA key in Fortanix DSM and import it into Azure Key vault.
+Azure key blob backup is downloaded into an Opaque key in DSM with `<key-name>_azure_backup` name, which can later be used in the `restore` operation.
+If an exsisting backup is found, then that Opaque key will be renmaed to include the azure version in the fortmat `<key-name>_azure_backup_version_<azure-key-id>`

 #### Parameters